SatvikiSahu/SatvikiSahu/README.md

 - 👋 Hi, I’m @SatvikiSahu
-- 💞️ I’m looking to collaborate in my Core Field(including VLSI design And embedded software)
+- Hello!
+I am a passionate student specializing in VLSI projects with a strong foundation in C++ and Python.
+Check out my GitHub for exciting projects and collaborations with a strong foundation in C++ and Python.
+- Check out my GitHub for exciting projects and collaborations!
-- 📫 How to reach me my Linkedin https://www.linkedin.com/in/satviki-sahu-6b604b196
+- 📫 How to reach me my Linkedin https:[//www.linkedin.com/in/satviki-sahu-6b604b196](https://www.linkedin.com/in/satviki-sahu-07012003ece/)

 <!---
 SatvikiSahu/SatvikiSahu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.